olange/hamster-to-harvest.py/README.md

 ## Rationale

-Hamster having no bulk edit feature, marking time entries as being invoiced was impractical to me.
-And the reporting was missing a few features I needed for my invoicing.

-Hamster being written in Python, and me liking it, I wrote a Python batch script to switch an `uninvoiced` tag to `invoiced` – and also wrote my own reporting template.

-Yet it remained tedious for each and every invoice.
-I had to fix encoding and formatting in the invoices, despite having written a custom template.

-Lacking time to contribute changes to the codebase, one day I switched to the Harvest web service.

 Recently, I needed to consolidate all time entries from Harvest, Hamster and another system I was using.
-As Hamster is currently not maintained (see Toms Bauģis' [announcement of 18.08.2014](https://github.com/projecthamster/hamster/blob/9aa618b023f89684526dfd816ef8aeabdce360bf/README.textile)), it was clear the target of the consolidation was going to be Harvest.
-Hence the need for this migration script.
+As Hamster is currently not maintained (see Toms Bauģis' [announcement of 18.08.2014](https://github.com/projecthamster/hamster/blob/9aa618b023f89684526dfd816ef8aeabdce360bf/README.textile)), I decided to consolidate them to Harvest.
+Hence the need for a migration script.

+I switched to Harvest because it was widely available from anywhere, and also because Hamster was missing a few key features: no bulk edit feature to mark time entries as being invoiced (I wrote a small utility script to handle this, see the goodies hereafter); and the reporting was missing a few features.

 ## References